LVala/zaft/README.md

 }
 ```

-Output of `zig build` will provide you with valid hash, use it to replace the one above.
+The output of `zig build` will provide you with a valid hash, use it to replace the one above.

-Add the `zaft` module in you `build.zig`:
+Add the `zaft` module in `build.zig`:

 ```zig
 // in build.zig